-Why ADU's New President is Bullish on Adventist Education
+Why ADU's New President Is Bullish on Adventist Education

 The healthcare field is evolving so rapidly.
 What do you do to ensure that the training you offer is up-to-date?

 Staying up-to-date is a team effort.
-Our partnership with AHS/Florida Hospital is critically important here, as the constant collaboration with leaders and clinicians there ensures that ADU will never lapse into ivory tower syndrome and fall behind on current evidence-based practices and technologies.
+Our partnership with AHS/Florida Hospital is critically important here.
+The constant collaboration with leaders and clinicians there ensures that ADU will never lapse into ivory tower syndrome and fall behind on current evidence-based practices and technologies.

 I am very proud of the faculty at ADU.
 They are gifted, well-trained, and highly committed individuals.
 Over the last year ADU has inaugurated two new centers of excellence to advance the educational and research mission of the university.
 Being involved in scholarly and research endeavors is part of what it means to be a faculty member at a growing, maturing, and innovative university like ADU.
 Yet, ADU will also always be an extraordinary center for teaching and learning.

 These two dimensions — teaching and research — are mutually enhancing activities.
-Increasingly on campus we talk about our faculty as teacher/scholars — individuals who are passionately gifted in the science and art of teaching while also involved in advancing knowledge in their field of study.
+Increasingly on campus, we talk about our faculty as teacher/scholars — individuals who are passionately gifted in the science and art of teaching while also involved in advancing knowledge in their field of study.
 Students benefit greatly when faculty are engaged in scholarly activities, especially when students can participate in the creative process of advancing knowledge in their fields.
 In this regard, we hope to increase opportunities for our students to be engaged in research activities.
 As the university of Adventist Health Systems, we are increasingly being called to contribute to advancing evidence-based practices and to function as a think-tank for the growing demands in healthcare.

 Where do you see Adventist third-level education in the future, and how do you see it changing?